NinjaRMM/ninjaone_automation_screening/step2/src/RUNME.md

 # Step 2

-Implements a parser for the [dataset](../../data/movies.json), according to the [provided specification](../step-two-filter-movies.feature).
+Implements a parser in Ruby for the [dataset](../../data/movies.json), according to the [provided specification](../step-two-filter-movies.feature).

 ## Installation